invariant-labs/protocol/docs/docs/alephium/entrypoints.md

 pub fn getPosition(owner: Address, index: U256) -> (Bool, Position);
 ```

-This function returns false as the first tuple variable if the position does not exist.
+This function returns false as the first tuple variable and an empty `Position` as the second if the position does not exist.

 #### Input parameters